NotJ3st3r/Imgur-auto-resize/README.md

 # Imgut auto resize

-A simple Tampermonkey/Violentmonkey script to automatically resize Imgur images and videos to fit the screen size
+A simple Tampermonkey/Violentmonkey script to automatically resize Imgur images and videos to fit the screen height

 ## Installation